UPDATE 9/28/2019: Example 2 no longer works as WooCommerce now links the product in a grouped product via meta data instead of via post_parent

 Those are the uses of modifying WooCommerce’s product query that I have encountered in the past few days.
 Anybody else doing anything interesting to the product query?

-8 thoughts on “Modifying the WooCommerce Product Query
+8 responses to “Modifying the WooCommerce Product Query”

 Thanks!
 Just what I needed.
 I’m working on custom sorting WooCommerce results by ACF fields.
 Solution based on this below if anyone doing the same is interested.
 Can’t seem to find a better place to post it.